-Noah’s Ark is a unique hands-on zoo and working farm founded by Anthony and Christina Bush to celebrate the wonders of creation.
-We are a not-for-profit organisation located just outside Bristol and set in over 100 acres of beautiful countryside.
+Noah’s Ark is a unique hands-on zoo and working farm founded by Anthony and Christina Bush.
+We are located just outside Bristol and set in over 100 acres of beautiful countryside.

 What started as a Farm Centre with farm animals, rabbits and guinea pigs and a small number of exotics like wallabies, has grown to become the largest zoo in the South-West welcoming over 200,000 visitors a year.
 We now have a large range of exotic and endangered species, including African Elephants and Spectacled Bears, in our collection.

 At Noah’s Ark, we are passionate about caring for our animals and invite our visitors to have fun-filled, educational and exciting animal experiences through hands-on animal encounters, exhibits and keeper talks.
 We encourage conservation through everything we do, including our educational workshops, fundraising events and the message we communicate on social media.
 A number of animals at Noah’s Ark are also part of the breeding group, European Endangered Species Programme (EEP), which works with zoos across Europe to breed endangered species for repopulation.

 We are winners of prestigious awards including:

 - The national 'Quality Badge' from the Learning Outside the Classroom Scheme;

 - Gold Award in the Green Tourism Business Scheme;

 - Silver Award for 'Sustainable Tourism' (2016) from Bristol, Bath and Somerset Tourism Awards;

 - Gold Award for 'Sustainable Tourism' (2017) from Bristol, Bath and Somerset Tourism Awards;